NETWAYS/foreman-training/architecture/03_compute_resource.md

 ****

 Compute Resource refers to a virtualization or cloud service which is integrated into Foreman as a plugin.
-Those plugins are based on the ruby cloud service library named fog and allow to create and manage virtual hosts.
+Those plugins are based on the ruby cloud service library named fog and enable creating and managing virtual hosts.
 Some are based on a native SDK or API where no fog implementation exists or is well maintained.

 Depending on the provider machines are installed from an image or unattended in the same fashion as a bare metal host.
-It allows to access the console and do power management operations like shutting down or resetting the system.
+It enables access to the console and do power management operations like shutting down or resetting the system.
 Some providers also allow to change the virtual hardware afterwards.